WDI-SEA/interview-questions/css.md

 Google fonts

 * Explain how a browser determines what elements match a CSS selector.

+The browser reads them right to left, the program reads the key selector first(the class/id) then where it is being applied.

 * Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.

 * What does ```* { box-sizing: border-box; }``` do?
 What are its advantages?

+box-sizing tells the browser what the sizing properties, height and width, should include.
+It does not include the margin.
+This property helps with layout because it takes into account a fixed width and height along with padding.

 * List as many values for the display property that you can remember.

+inline, block, inline-block, none, initial, inherit.

 * What's the difference between inline and inline-block?

-inline: do not respect top and bottom margin, cannont have a set height/width, allow elements to sit to their right and left
+inline: do not respect top and bottom margin, cannot have a set height/width, allow elements to sit to their right and left

-inline-block: allow elements to sit to their right and left, repsect top/bottom padding/margin, respect height and width.
+inline-block: allow elements to sit to their right and left, respect top/bottom padding/margin, respect height and width.

 * What's the difference between a relative, fixed, absolute and statically positioned element?
-Relative:

-Fixed:

-Absolute:

-Starically:
+Relative: positioned relative to it's normal position, it will be adjusted away from it's static position

+Fixed: positioned relative to the viewport, it will remain in the same spot even if the page is scrolled

+Absolute: positioned relative to the nearest ancestor

+Static: elements are not affected by the top, bottom, left, or right properties, it is the default property and is positioned based on the flow of the page.

 * The 'C' in CSS stands for Cascading.
 How is priority determined in assigning styles (a few examples)?
 How can you use this system to your advantage?

+Beacuse the program reads from top to bottom if you overwrite I style you wrote previosly the last change will be the change that appears on the screen. p {color: blue, font-size: 30em} p{color:pink,} The text color of p will be pink.

+You can use this system to your advantage by nesting elements if you are using SASS or making your code more organized.

 * What existing CSS frameworks have you used locally, or in production?
 How would you change/improve them?